jimango/alveychain-validator-extended-guide/README.md

 ## Additional custom steps to set up very basic security for your VPS

-These following steps are my addition to the origianl tutorial.
+These following steps are my addition to the origianl tutorial, as a community member's addition.
+The intention of these extra steps it to make an easy to use guide for all that ask in main TG chat, and that are new to the world of Ubuntu (linux) and such server commands.

 <br>